 Our Common Ground

-St Paul gives the most insightful advice on Ephesians 425 So then, putting away falsehood, let all of us speak the truth to our neighbours, for we are members of one another.
+St Paul gives the most insightful advice on Ephesians 425 “So then, putting away falsehood, let all of us speak the truth to our neighbours, for we are members of one another.”

 The instructions are given to believers.
 The starting point is that we are members of one another.
 It is obvious in our community at LOI that this is the case, but it needs to be stated clearly.
 With the different trajectories of history that Evangelicals and Orthodox Christians have, we have to make a fundamental commitment to the fact that we are members of one another.

 This is the only way that we can proceed with integrity.
 When my wife Sarah and I joined the Ethiopian Orthodox Church, we felt compelled by our consciences to say to the monk who was accepting us that if our joining was understood to be a rejection of our Protestant past (as I would be understood by many) then we could not do it.
 His reply was, ‘why should you do that?
 You are on a path, and you are taking another step on that path.’
 He implicitly accepted that we were already members of one another.
-This leads to two aspects implicit in St Pauls instructions, generosity and honesty.
+This leads to two aspects implicit in St. Paul’s instructions, generosity and honesty.

 Generosity

 Early on I made one key friendship, who through his great generosity made it possible for me to begin to understand the Ethiopian Orthodox Church.
-Yoseph Bereded, now the godfather to my son Sebastian, a young architect who had joined the discipleship group based at the IEC, but who had never left the Orthodox Church.
+Joseph Bereded, now the godfather to my son Sebastian, a young architect who had joined the discipleship group based at the IEC, but who had never left the Orthodox Church.
 His Evangelical friends had been generous and had not pressed him to ‘convert’ probably because he showed so much maturity for a young man.
 Because of generosity he had been able to appreciate something through friends about working together with others who sought to walk with the Lord Jesus Christ, a discipling community.
 Yoseph was also generous and was able to answer questions for me about the Orthodox Church that no one else I knew could.
 He took me to Orthodox Churches (one of the marvels of Communist Ethiopia was that the city curfew in Addis Ababa, one of the longest in history lasting 18 years, was lifted (or was it just that it was impossible to impose it??) for the Nativity and Pascha vigil).
 I still remember going to Holy Trinity Cathedral in Addis late one night and encountering an Orthodox liturgy for the first time - sounds, smells, touch (not the least being jostled in the crowd), sights that I had never seen - and even taste in the holy water.
 It was extraordinary, and perhaps even a little frightening - I had little idea, but for what Joseph could tell me.

 Generosity also means taking some punches.
 It is a natural, if not fallen, tendency of humans to be suspicious, and in crossing cultures too it is hard to always be sensitive.
 I was talking with the head of an Evangelical mission agency not long ago, and he asked me, 'is Christ's sacrifice sufficient for the Orthodox?'
 It was a genuine question, that came from a strong desire to understand.
 It would have been easy to take offence, but not doing so gave an opportunity to build a relationship that may influence the strategy and outlook of some Christian missions.